 Austin is one of our favorite cities to visit.
 You could show up with no plan at all and still have an amazing time.
-But we wanted a local's perspective on this layed-back, craft-culture city.
+But we wanted a local's guide to Austin with their perspective on this laid-back, craft-culture city.
 We teamed up with Austin local Paul Stadelman to highlight some of his personal favorites.

 We all know Summer lasts longer in Texas.
 I'd never wish that heat on anyone, unless it meant more time in Barton Springs.
 An oasis to a heat-scorched town, this spring-fed swimming hole welcomes one and all, right in the heart of the city.
 Their free night swim is the best way to end a hot day.
 Often called the soul of the city by locals, Barton Springs embodies the communal epicenter of Austin.

 Let those meat-sweats cool your brow at Micklethwait.
 Everyone in Austin knows that Franklin's is the gold standard for smoked brisket.
 The word is out, but the line is long.
 Locals realize that an equally high standard exists for most BBQ joints in Austin.
 Functioning out of a trailer since 2012, Micklethwait is top-tier texas bbq without the four hour line.

 UT is one of the highest ranked research institutions in the country.
 While it's often overlooked by locals, it offers a handful of top notch spaces to explore:

 Built in the Spanish Renaissance style, Battle Hall was one of the first major constructions of the budding university.
 Originally the university's main library, it now acts as a reading room and library for the School of Architecture.

 Skyspace is a "naked-eye" observatory in the heart of the main campus.
 Watching the Texas sunset while bathed in gradient color is truly an out of body experience.
 You'll need a reservation, but it's free.